Where are your AI governance artifacts?

 • Board Memo — 1-page CEO-voice summary derived from the audit

-• Verification URL — embedded in every artifact, queryable for 5 years (insurer- and auditor-facing)
+• Verification URL — on the Executive Risk Report and AUP, queryable for 5 years (insurer- and auditor-facing)

 • → Network log analysis (paste or CSV upload)

 • AUP clause-mapping engine — currently maps to seven frameworks in generated policy text (HIPAA, GDPR, CCPA, SOC 2, NIST AI RMF, EU AI Act, ISO 27001).
-Four additional frameworks (ISO/IEC 42001, Colorado AI Act, NAIC AI Model Bulletin, DORA) are on the active roadmap and inform the underlying risk methodology today.
+Five additional frameworks (ISO/IEC 42001, Colorado AI Act, NAIC AI Model Bulletin, DORA, NYC Local Law 144) are on the active roadmap and inform the underlying risk methodology today.

 • → Download as Word, Markdown, plain text, HTML